0xProject/protocol/docs/basics/orders.rst

 =======================
 Orders are shared through a decentralized and permissionless network, called `0x Mesh <https://0x.org/mesh>`_.
 The simplest way to post and discover orders is through `0x API <https://0x.org/api>`_.
 See `this guide <https://0x.org/docs/guides/market-making-on-0x>`_ tailored for Market Makers.

 Orders are usually represented as a JSON object off-chain.
-Below is a table represention and example of how orders should be formatted off-chain.
+Below is a table representing and example of how orders should be formatted off-chain.

 JSON representation of RFQ Orders
 *********************************